Roxanne Dryden-Edwards, MD

-While having a history of panic attacks is a risk factor for developing agoraphobia, agoraphobic individuals are at increased risk for developing panic attacks as well.
-Other anxiety disorders that tend to co-occur with agoraphobia include social anxiety disorder and generalized anxiety disorder.
-Even the use of alcohol can result in severe, temporary anxiety.
+Having a history of panic attacks is a risk factor for developing agoraphobia.
+Agoraphobic individuals are at increased risk for developing panic attacks, as well.
+Other anxiety disorders that tend to co-occur with agoraphobia include social anxiety disorder (social phobia) and generalized anxiety disorder.
+Even the use of alcohol can result in severe, albeit temporary anxiety.

 When should one seek medical care for agoraphobia?